thoughtspot/thoughtspot.github.io/_admin/setup/LDAP-config-AD.md

 {: id="prerequisites"}
 ## Configuration prerequisites

-You can configure LDAP [using tscli](#configure-ldap-tscli) or [through the Administration Portal](#admin-portal).
+You can configure LDAP [using tscli](#configure-ldap-tscli) or [through the Admin Console](#admin-portal).
 Before you configure ThoughtSpot for Active Directory, collect the following information:

 | &#10063; | [URL](#url) |
 | &#10063; | [Domain name](#domain-name) |